whyrusleeping/gx/README.md

 ## Requirements
-Users are encouraged to have a running [IPFS daemon](//github.com/ipfs/go-ipfs) on their machines.
+Users are encouraged to have a running [IPFS daemon](//github.com/ipfs/go-ipfs) of at least version 0.4.0 on their machines.
 If not present, gx will use the public gateway.
+If you wish to publish a package, a local running daemon is a hard requirement.

 ## Installation